-Our bodies are testament to the staggering porosity of Borinken/Puerto Rico as a site within the domain of the Spanish empire, seated closely to islands overseen by British and French empires, that attempted to enslave the first people who survived Columbus and the Africans forced to go there that created networks of Maroon communities– then add endogamy as a means of power– potentially means one does not have to leave the island to gain this rich genomic inheritance.
+Our bodies are testament to the staggering porosity of Boriken/Puerto Rico as a site within the domain of the Spanish empire, seated closely to islands overseen by British and French empires, that attempted to enslave the first people who survived Columbus and the Africans forced to go there that created networks of Maroon communities– then add endogamy as a means of power– potentially means one does not have to leave the island to gain this rich genomic inheritance.
 I’m curious about this journey through enslavement, migration, self liberation and freedom.
 It’s something we are still engaging today.
 As so many are learning, it is these histories of survival and resilience that have the power to heal, and inspire self care.
 Our ancestors matter.

 I’ve published articles on Puerto Rican genealogy in Hereditas, journal of the Sociedad Puertorriquena de Genealogia, and this year, a two part article in Hereditas on the Missing Registro de Esclavos for NW PR with a transcription of 452 cedulas.
-I did a talk for the Rye Historical Society, “A History Unraveled: Slavery and the Babilonia Family” which take research republished in the California Genealogical Society’s The Nugget, first published in The Baobab Tree: Journal of the African American Genealogical Society of Northern California (AAGSNC); previously on the California Genealogical Society blog.
+I did a talk for the Rye Historical Society, “A History Unraveled: Slavery and the Babilonia Family” which take research republished in the California Genealogical Society’s The Nugget, that first appeared in The Baobab Tree: Journal of the African American Genealogical Society of Northern California (AAGSNC).
 I have a book chapter on the history of Mundillo in the collection Women and Needlework, thanks to a Senior Latino Smithsonian Fellowship.
 The stories of the women who practice mundillo are also histories of strength and resilience that deserve to be known.
-My hope is that for peoples across the Caribbean, and in Puerto Rico, that many places like the Museo del Mundillo Puertorriqueno in Moca and the collectives tied to Casa Pueblo in Adjuntas, the Taino collectives that span the island will recover from the devastation of Hurricane Maria into a more sustainable and equitable future.
+My hope is that for peoples across the Caribbean, and in Puerto Rico, that many places like the Museo del Mundillo Puertorriqueno in Moca and the collectives tied to Casa Pueblo in Adjuntas, the Taino collectives that span the island will continue to recover from the past devastation of Hurricane Maria into a more sustainable and equitable future.
 It cannot simply be swallowed by corporate interests.